 Browser does not support script.

-If you’re struggling financially and worried this might impact on your ability to continue with your studies we have a fund that might be able to help you.
+If you’re struggling financially and worried this could impact on your ability to continue with your studies we have a fund that might be able to help you.

 You'll also find lots of information and helpful tips on our managing your money page